kleene-project/docs/operation/zfs.md

 illustrates a Kleene installation with with a root dataset `zroot/kleene`, which in turn has three dataset children for containers, images, and volumes.
-Thus, it is possible to set/adjust properties of the entire Kleene installation, for all future containers/images/volumes or a particular existing container/image/volume.
+Thus, it is possible to set/adjust properties of the entire Kleene installation, for all future containers/images/volumes or a particular container/image/volume.

 A few examples of this is provided below.
 See the complete list of [ZFS properties](https://man.freebsd.org/cgi/man.cgi?query=zfsprops) to get an overview of possible configurations.